 (1) Subject to paragraph (2), a claimant may obtain a default judgment by filing a request in the relevant practice form where the claim is for –

-(a) a specified amount of money;
+(a) a specified amount of money (Form N205A or N225);

-(b) an amount of money to be decided by the court;
+(b) an amount of money to be decided by the court (Form N205B or N227);

-(c) delivery of goods where the claim form gives the defendant the alternative of paying their value; or
+(c) delivery of goods where the claim form gives the defendant the alternative of paying their value (N205A, N225); or

 (d) any combination of these remedies.

-(2) The claimant must make an application in accordance with Part 23 if he wishes to obtain a default judgment –
+(1A) where the defendant is an individual, the claimant must provide the defendant's date of birth (if known) where required in the form.(2) The claimant must make an application in accordance with Part 23 if he wishes to obtain a default judgment –

 (a) on a claim which consists of or includes a claim for any other remedy; or

-(b) where rule 12.9 or rule 12.10 so provides,
+(b) where rule 12.9 or rule 12.10 says so ,

 and where the defendant is an individual, the claimant must provide the defendant's date of birth (if known) in Part C of the application notice.